Save on Georgia car insurance

 The type of vehicle you drive can impact your insurance rate.
 Cars that are older, smaller, have a lower safety rating, are more expensive to repair, or are considered luxury vehicles often require higher premiums.
 Learn more about how your vehicle impacts your rates.

-Car insurance rates sometimes trend up or down.
+Car insurance rates in Georgia and all states sometimes trend up or down.
 The premium you pay will depend on these overall rate trends.

 Insurance companies are required by law to provide fair, reasonable rates to all eligible drivers.
-There are some laws that impact qualifying for insurance and your rates.
+Some laws impact qualifying for insurance and your rates.

 CLUE: Most companies review the Comprehensive Loss Underwriting Exchange (CLUE) to review your claims history.
 This information can help a company determine your rates.